Brackley-Hunter River

-Brackley-Hunter River is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
-It was created prior to the 2019 election from parts of the former districts West Royalty-Springvale and York-Oyster Bed.
+Brackley-Hunter River (District 15) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+It was created prior to the 2019 election from parts of the former districts West Royalty-Springvale, York-Oyster Bed, Rustico-Emerald and Kellys Cross-Cumberland.

 The riding consists of rural communities north and north-west of Charlottetown, including Hunter River, Oyster Bed Bridge, and Warren Grove.